Longtime Trump Aide Stephanie Grisham To Be Next White House Press Secretary

 As press secretary for Melania Trump, Grisham received a nickname of the "enforcer," according to a profile in the Washington Post, for her strong defense of the first lady.

 She has not shied away from controversy.
-When Trump attacked MSNBC host Mika Brzezinski in 2017 and claimed she was "bleeding badly from a facelift," Grisham offered a statement from the first lady: "When her husband gets attacked, he will punch back 10 times harder."
+When President Trump attacked MSNBC host Mika Brzezinski in 2017 and claimed she was "bleeding badly from a facelift," Grisham offered a statement from the first lady: "When her husband gets attacked, he will punch back 10 times harder."

-When the then-deputy national security advisor, Mira Ricardel, clashed with the first lady's staff, Grisham said in a statement, "It is the position of the Office of the First Lady that she no longer deserves the honor of serving in this White House."
+When then-deputy national security adviser Mira Ricardel clashed with the first lady's staff, Grisham said in a statement, "It is the position of the Office of the First Lady that she no longer deserves the honor of serving in this White House."

-Grisham is not only replacing Sanders, but also Bill Shine, who left as White House communications director in March.
+Grisham is replacing not only Sanders but also Bill Shine, who left the White House communications director position in March.
 Sanders has said her last day will be this Friday.

 "@StephGrisham45 will be an incredible asset to the President and the country.
 I'm sad to leave the WH, but so happy to leave our team in such great hands.
 Stephanie will do a phenomenal job.
 Proud to have another mom and a great friend in this role," Sanders tweeted.